How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Poison

-Household items, food, plants, or pesticides often cause pet poisoning.
-Whenever you are in an unfamiliar setting with a pet, be vigilant and mindful of where they might be sticking their noses and mouths.
-Pets habitually eat first and ask questions later, so it’s essential to be cautious when out on walks or in a client’s home.
+Household items, food, plants, or pesticides are common causes of pet poisoning.
+Whenever you're in an unfamiliar setting with a pet, be vigilant and mindful of where they might be sticking their noses and mouths.
+Pets often have an “eat first and ask questions later” mentality, so it’s essential to be cautious and observant when out on walks or in a client’s home.

-Take some time to familiarize yourself with the foods, plants, and household items that are hazardous to pets.
-The ASPCA has a lot of great resources on their website that will provide information on some of the most common toxins pets encounter and what symptoms they may display if ingested.
+Take some time to familiarize yourself with the foods, plants, and household items that are hazardous and toxic to pets.
+The ASPCA has a lot of great resources on their website about common pet toxins and the symptoms to watch out for if they’re ingested.
 If you think a pet in your care is experiencing poisoning, take them to their veterinarian immediately.
 If the usual vet is unavailable, take them to an emergency veterinary clinic or call the Animal Poison Control Center instead.

 In addition to having great resources on their website, the Animal Poison Control Center can be reached 24/7 by phone at 888-4ANI-HELP (888-426-4435).